flamingo-run/gcp-pilot/README.md

 ### Friendly Errors

-Most of APIs return a generic ``HttpException`` with am embedded payload with error output, and also there's a couple of different structures for these payloads.
+Most APIs return a generic ``HttpException`` with am embedded payload with error output, and also there's a couple of different structures for these payloads.

 So `gcp-pilot` tries its best to convert these exceptions into more friendly ones, such as `NotFound`, `AlreadyExists` and `NotAllowed`.